Emotional-Toys/l-code/Reference.md

 ### _Comments_ <a name="comments"></a>

-You can place comments - text which the interpreter skips - by using double-slashes `//`.
+Place comments - text which the interpreter skips - by using double-slashes `//`.

 Example:
 ```